 In the teaching we follow we say that we should try not to get embroiled in the paranoid and catastrophising thoughts in our mind.
 That we should attempt to catch them as they arise and do something different.
 The something different is to rest into the felt sense and relax, and doing so see how our emotions rise up and then quieten when not fed by more thought.
 However, there is also something else which this morning I realise I seldom talk about and that is actually looking at the thoughts themselves.
 By this I mean recognising that my fears are fears of things that have not yet happened, that they are in fact fears of things that only presently exist in my own head.
-I’m not only scared of America, I am also - perhaps even more so - scared of myself.
+I’m not only scared of Americans and the world they are about to create, I am also - perhaps even more so - scared of myself.

 The next line is “I’m afraid I can’t help it”.
 When I hear this I understand it as my fear is so big I can’t do anything to stop it.
 That I am powerless.
 That I am defeated.
 But of course this is not true.
 In this very moment there is a choice between how I take my next breath.
 Do I take it unconsciously as my mind runs between one thought to the next or do I just pause, come back to the moment and the immediacy of my senses and just settle.
 Not knowing what will come next but confident that in this calm, open space I am in the best space to deal with what ever does come.
 One breath at a time.
 I cannot breath a breath in the future.